The first monolithic integrated circuitsThis page ©2013 Andrew Wylie all rights reserved

 My image shows one in a 10-lead flat-pack encapsulation, although I believe that 14-lead was also used.
 The circuit technology used transistors with additional base resistors compared to the DCTL (direct-coupled-transistor-logic) technology to which Khambata refers.
 Each resistor had a parallel capacitor to speed up switching, and this technology was therefore known as RCTL, for resistor-capacitor-transistor logic, a term (and technology) that was used only briefly.

-TI solid circuits, namely the SN510 and SN514, were the first integrated circuits to orbit the Earth, aboard the IMP satellite, launched by the US on November 27, 1963, as documented by NASA at the end of this PDF file.
+TI solid circuits, namely the SN510 and SN514, were the first integrated circuits to orbit the Earth, aboard the IMP satellite, launched by the US on November 27, 1963, as documented in a NASA technical report, again this seems to be no longer available on the Web.
 There was also a variant for 'severe environment applications', the SNR51x series.
 These were selected devices that were centrifuged, burnt in, and subjected to radiographic inspection.

 I am keen to buy some of these.
 If you have any for sale or exchange, or have data sheets or books about them, please